Diet in diabetes: Carbohydrates

 Carbohydrates include sugars, starches, and fiber.
 These foods have the greatest impact on blood sugar levels, because after consumption they are broken down into sugars that are then absorbed by the small intestine.

 The American Diabetes Association (ADA) does not recommend a specific amount of carbohydrate consumption for diabetic diets.
 Although it is recommended to not use fructose as an added sweetener because it may adversely affect plasma lipids.
 There is no minimum required amount of daily dietary carbohydrates as the body can make glucose through various metabolic processes including gluconeogenesis and glycogenolysis.
 The same is not true of protein and fat as both contain essential components that cannot be synthesized through human metabolism.

-The ADA addresses the glycemic index and glycemic load of foods pertaining to diabetics, but they decline to make specific recommendations due to the unclear clinical utility.
+The ADA addresses the glycemic index and glycemic load of foods pertaining to people with diabetes, but they decline to make specific recommendations due to the unclear clinical utility.
 However, meta-analyses including the most recent Cochrane Systematic Review have found that a low glycemic index diet results in better blood glucose control as measured by glycated hemoglobin A1c (HbA1c) as well as fewer hypoglycemic episodes.

 Fiber

 Benefits may be obtained by consumption of dietary fiber.
-There is some evidence that consuming dietary fiber may help control blood sugar levels; however, the ADA does not recommend any different fiber intake for diabetics than for non-diabetics.
+There is some evidence that consuming dietary fiber may help control blood sugar levels; however, the ADA does not recommend any different fiber intake for people with diabetes than for those without diabetes.

 Fats

-The ADA does not make a specific recommendation about the total amount of fat that should be consumed by diabetics on a daily basis.
+The ADA does not make a specific recommendation about the total amount of fat that should be consumed by people with diabetes on a daily basis.
 They do note that studies have shown that high fat diets that have replaced carbohydrates with fat have shown improved glycemic control and improved blood lipid profiles (increased HDL concentration and decreased triglycerides) compared to low fat diets.
 The ADA recommends avoiding all foods that have artificial sources of trans fats but note that the small amount of trans fats that naturally occur in meat and dairy are not a concern.